 Motion for Contempt of Court

 When a party fails to pay Court Ordered Support, the Court has enforcement powers that can include incarceration in order to compel payment of the support obligations.

 If despite all efforts to compel voluntary compliance the defaulting party still refuses to pay you may seek enforcement by filing a Motion for Contempt in order to enforce the support obligations.

-If the court finds in your favor that the other person has the ability to comply with the order and failed to do so, that person will be held in contempt and may be incarcerated until they pay an amount of support they have the ability to pay.
+If the court finds in your favor that the other person has the ability to comply with the order and failed to do so, that person will be held in contempt and maybe incarcerated until they pay an amount of support they have the ability to pay.
 Having an experienced attorney help you through this entire process can be essential to a successful outcome.
-Failing to present the proper evidence of ability to pay will not give the Court what it needs to grant you the requested relief.
+Failing to present the proper evidence of the ability to pay will not give the Court what it needs to grant you the requested relief.